EventStore/documentation/docs/cloud/provision/README.md

 Both system projections and user-defined projections produce new events.
 Carefully consider the impact of enabled projections on database performance.
 Please refer to the [Performance impact](@server/projections.md#performance-impact) section of the projections documentation to learn more.
 :::

-The lower section of the form allows choosing the instance size for cluster nodes.
-Currently, only three instance sizes are available.
-The `F1` size is the lower-edge, aiming mainly to support testing scenarios and experiments due to its low price.
-Other instance sizes are production-grade.
+The next section of the form allows choosing the instance size for cluster nodes.
+Use the provided instance size guidelines to choose the right size for your cluster.
+Note that the `F1` size is using burstable VMs, which is not suitable for production use.

 ::: tip Vertical scaling
 At this moment, it is not possible to change the cluster node instance size.
 You can still resize cluster instances by taking a backup and restoring it to a different cluster with larger or smaller instances.
 :::

+Further, you need to specify the deployment topology (single node or a three-node HA cluster), and the storage capacity.
+One disk kind is available at the moment (Premium SSD LRS). **As we currently do not support online disk resize for Azure, you need to ensure that the disk size you choose will support your estimated data volume**.

+Finally, choose the network provisioned previously from the list.
+All cluster nodes will be attached to that network.

 ::: card
 ![Azure cluster second part](./images/azure/azure-new-cluster-2.png)
 :::

-Further, you need to specify the storage capacity.
-One disk kind is available at the moment (Premium SSD LRS). **As we currently do not support online disk resize for Azure, you need to ensure that the disk size you choose will support your estimated data volume**.

-Finally, choose the network provisioned previously from the list.
-All cluster nodes will be attached to that network.

 You will get the monthly price for the selected cluster size down below in the form.